farcasterxyz/docs/docs/reference/warpcast/api.md

 - `followerCount` - number of users following the channel
 - `memberCount` - number of members of the channel, including the owner and moderators
 - `pinnedCastHash` - hash of the cast pinned in the channel, if present
+- `externalLink` - external link that appears in the header in Warpcast, if present, with 2 properties:
+  - `title` - title shown in the channel header
+  - `url` - url of the link

 ```json
 {